liferay/liferay-docs/devGuide/en/chapters/10-apis.markdown

 received, this value is first going to be translated to an array of 10 bytes (URL decoded) and then converted to a UTF-8 string of the 5 original characters.

 Did you know you can send files as arguments?
-Fins out how next.
+Find out how next.

 #### Sending files as arguments